Where is your office located?

 I am also a certified instructor in dance/movement meditation and mindfulness meditation, which I actively incorporate into my therapy style.

-I began my private practice in 2020, and I am currently a Licensed Professional Counselor Candidate (LPCC) in Colorado, working under the supervision of a Licensed Professional Counselor (LPC).
+I began my private practice in 2020, and I am currently a fully Licensed Professional Counselor (LPC) in Colorado.

 What's your sign?